rb80/oracle-hospitality-integration-platform-bootcamp/R&A Data APIs - Use Cases.md

 ### 6.1 Fetching Transactions Using Postman

-Having first run the `Get OAuth Token` request click the request `ws3 - transactions` and click `Send`.
+Having first run the `Get OAuth Token` request click the request `lab - 6 - transactions` and click `Send`.

 This query filters the Financial-TransactionDetails Subject Area by their business and transaction dates.